 Part 1: Marriage Lines

 roles of the six wives of Britain's most famous monarch, Henry VIII,

-in the sexual intrigue and cut-throat power politics of his long reign from
+in the sexual intrigue and cut-throat power politics of his long reign

-widow of his deceased brother, refused Henry's demand
+princess and widow of his deceased brother, refused Henry's demand

-for divorce, leading to a break with the papal authority of Rome, the battle for
+for divorce, leading to a break with the papal authority of Rome,

-game.
+in the game.
 Their decisions were as influential in changing the course

 were able to dodge the executioner's axe.

-with her keenness for the new Bible, was beheaded, as was
+with Rome with her keenness for the new Bible, was beheaded, as was

 craved.
 Yet all left their mark.

 Follow the key events and players in the life of each